Sugar joined the Big Pack in the Sky on July 28th, 2022.

 Although Sugar was hand-raised by our staff and volunteers, she never became fully comfortable with human contact and preferred to watch us from afar!
 She has made a few human friends over the years, but is typically quite shy around new people.

 Sugar spent most of her life with her brother Powder.
 The two had shared their enclosure with a few other rescues over the years including their sibling, Sabine, high-content wolfdog, Dakota, and briefly, Nimoy, all of which were eventually kicked out.
 The two were inseperable, until Powder tragically passed in October of 2021.
 Sugar then moved in with her younger brother, Teton, spending the last few months of her life with him.

 Likes & Dislikes

-Sugar loves to pretend that she’s her brother, Powder, in the hope that new volunteers might mistakenly give her his medball!
-Unfortunately for her, her crossed eyes give it away and she never gets the treat!
-She also likes fence-fighting with her neighbor, Riot.
+Sugar loved to disguise herself as her brother, Powder, hoping a new volunteer might mistakenly give her his medball!
+Unfortunately for her, her crossed eyes gave it away and she never reaped the rewards!
+She also liked fence-fighting with her neighbors.

 Sugar disliked the presence of humans she didn’t trust.
 She often took advantage of her large, rocky enclosure to hide and keep an eye on them from a distance.